orbeon/orbeon-forms-doc/xforms/validation.md

 Orbeon Forms implements a "lax" validation mode by default, where only elements that have definitions in the imported schemas are validated.
 Other elements are not considered for validation.
 This is in line with XML Schema and XSLT 2.0 lax validation modes, and with the default validation mode as specified in XForms 1.1

-In addition, the author can specify the validation mode directly on each instance with the extension `xxf:validation` attribute, which takes values:
+In addition, the author can specify the validation mode directly on each instance with the extension attribute `xxf:validation`, which takes values:

 - `lax` (the default)
 - `strict` (the root element has to have a definition in the schema and must be valid)